We have been at the forefront of keeping the UK safe and secure for over 70 years and offer unique careers in defence electronics. AWE

 Aldermaston or Burghfield (Berkshire)

 • 12-month placements • Summer and 6-month MEng placements also offered (following completion of a 12-month placement)

 (1) Requires 12-month placement for 2024/25.
 Additional summer or 6-month MEng placements in later years also offered; (2) Open only to British citizens (no dual nationals); (3) Candidates required to undergo security clearance; (4) No first year students

 Who we are and what we do

-You will have the opportunity to work with some of the most advanced research, design and production facilities in the world and with internationally recognised experts who are leaders in their fields.
-Once you join our company, you will be provided with support to develop your skills and competence in your chosen discipline.
-In the longer term, you can choose to specialise or pursue a broader management career – we attach equal importance to both career paths.
+You will have the opportunity to work in a genuinely inclusive environment with some of the most advanced research, design and production facilities in the world and with internationally recognised experts who are leaders in their fields.
+When you join our ‘One Engineering’ team you will be supported to develop your skills and competence both technically and professionally, through to chartership and beyond.

 What you could be doing during your work placement

 AWE offers a broad range of engineering opportunities across the product development lifecycle from conceptual design through to system disposal.

 You will have the opportunity to contribute to the UK’s National Nuclear Deterrence and Nuclear Security.
 The engineering challenges are unique and diverse and you will be working with engineering experts often in state-of-the-art engineering facilities.